thefalc/open-source-flink-ai-agent-experiments/multi-agent-sdr/README.md

 * Save the schema

-Finall, we are going to create a topic to write the email campaigns to.
+Finally, we are going to create a topic to write the email campaigns to.

 * Go to your Kafka cluster and click on **Topics** in the sidebar.
 * Name the topic as `email_campaigns`.